Wi-Fi 7: Comparison

+1 2 3 4 5 6 7 This is obsolete, and support for this might be subject to removal in a future revision of the standard; ↑ For Japanese regulation.; 1 2 IEEE 802.11y-2008 extended operation of 802.11a to the licensed 3.7 GHz band.
+Increased power limits allow a range up to 5,000 m.
+As of 2009^{[update]}, it is only being licensed in the United States by the FCC.; 1 2 3 4 5 6 7 8 9 Based on short guard interval; standard guard interval is ~10% slower.
+Rates vary widely based on distance, obstructions, and interference.; 1 2 3 4 5 6 7 8 For single-user cases only, based on default guard interval which is 0.8 microseconds.
+Since multi-user via OFDMA has become available for 802.11ax, these may decrease.
+Also, these theoretical values depend on the link distance, whether the link is line-of-sight or not, interferences and the multi-path components in the environment.; 1 2 The default guard interval is 0.8 microseconds.
+However, 802.11ax extended the maximum available guard interval to 3.2 microseconds, in order to support outdoor communications, where the maximum possible propagation delay is larger compared to Indoor environments.; ↑ Wake-up Radio (WUR) Operation.; 1 2 For Chinese regulation.;

 802.11be Task Group

 The 802.11be Task Group is led by individuals affiliated with Qualcomm, Intel, and Broadcom.
 Those affiliated with Huawei, Maxlinear, NXP, and Apple also have senior positions.

 Commercial availability

 Hardware

 The Wi-Fi Alliance maintains a list of Wi-Fi 7 certified devices.

 Software

 Android 13 and higher provide support for Wi-Fi 7.

 The Linux 6.2 kernel provides support for Wi-Fi 7 devices.
 The 6.4 kernel added Wi-Fi 7 mesh support.
 Linux 6.5 included significant driver support by Intel engineers, particularly support for MLO.

 Support for Wi-Fi 7 was added to Windows 11, as of build 26063.1.